aliawilkinson/amazon_alexa_skills/README.md

 Alia Wilkinson

 # Summary
-This is an Alexa skill that utilizes Alex buttons and Amazon's template for trivia games, outlined below.
+This is an Alexa skill that utilizes Alexa buttons and Amazon's template for trivia games, outlined below.

 Feature List
 * Questions about South American capital cities in a trivia style format, to be played with Alexa and Alexa buttons.